Guides

-This section is here to show how I think about workflow problems before code is written: where friction comes from, what software should actually improve, and how to scope the right first move.
+These articles are here to show how I think before code is written: where the operational friction comes from, what software should actually improve, and how to choose the right first move.

 When Spreadsheets Stop Being a Tool and Start Being the Bottleneck